Skip to contents

 example_model$set_model_license("GPL-3")

 The documentation of your work is not part of the software.
-Here you can set another as for your software.
+Here you can set another license as for your software.
 You can set the license for your documentation by using the method set_documentation_license.

 example_model$set_documentation_license("CC BY-SA")